 Private student loans

 Private graduate school loans originate from banks, credit unions and online lenders.
-Whether you’re going to law school, business school or medical school, it’s likely that there’s a lender offering student loans specifically for your degree.
+If you’re going to law school, business school or medical school, there’s likely a lender offering student loans specifically for your degree.

 Private student loans have a wide range of interest rates determined by your credit score and financial health.
 If you have good credit, your interest rates could be lower than what you get through federal loans.
 Unfortunately, having bad credit means your borrowing costs could be much higher.
 Interest rates can also be either fixed or variable.